kvendrik/hostsm-cli/README.md

 Usage: hostsm <command>

 Commands:
+  list      list all hosts
   add       add a new host
-  remove    remove a host
+  rm        remove a host
-  set       set a new alias for an existing host config    print or change a config setting version   print the cli version help      print this help message
+  config    print or change a config setting version   print the cli version help      print this help message